theycallmecoach/secondscreen/README.md

 secondscreen
 ============

-Workspace Thumbnail Switcher for your second screen
+Gnome-Shell Extensions that adds a workspace thumbnail Switcher for your second screen